glowinthedark/subtitles-ocr/README.md

 # NOTE

-- this collection of scripts is work in progress and will require tweaking for each specific scenario (the corresponding places that need editing are marked with TODO comments in the code); use this at your own risk
+- this collection of scripts is work in progress and will require tweaking for each specific scenario (the corresponding places that need editing are marked with TODO comments in the code); use at your own risk